GabeScott/standard-works-vault/General Conference/1979 October - “We Will Go with Our Young and with Our Old”.md

 # “We Will Go with Our Young and with Our Old”

-*By Hugh W. Pinnock - Of the First Quorum of the Seventy*
+By Elder Hugh W. Pinnock - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1979 General Conference*